PiwikPRO/PPMS-PublicDocs/custom_reports/integrations/google_search_console.rst

 Mixed Queries
 -------------

-It is also possible to request both internal analytics and Google Search Console metrics in a single query (for example: "Sessions" and "Clicks (search engine)").

-However, **only the common dimensions listed below** may be used in such queries.
+It is possible to request both internal analytics and Google Search Console metrics in a single query (for example: "Sessions" and "Clicks (search engine)"), however **only the common dimensions listed below** may be used in such queries.

 .. table:: Common Dimensions